Blog

 Make sure data is encrypted both while it moves across the internet and while it sits in storage.
 On the major platforms this is largely a matter of enabling the right options rather than building anything — but it has to be switched on and confirmed, not assumed.

-For sensitive data, also know where it is stored.
-As covered in our cloud computing guide, regional data residency can be a compliance requirement, and a hybrid setup may be needed.
+For sensitive data, also know where it is stored — for businesses here that typically means AWS Cape Town or Azure Johannesburg, since there is no data centre in Botswana.
+As covered in our cloud computing guide, regional data residency can be a compliance requirement — Botswana's Data Protection Act, 2018 (in force since 15 October 2021, overseen by the Data Protection Commission via BOCRA) makes it a legal one — and a hybrid setup may be needed.

 Patch, monitor, and back up